Duvets vs. Coverlets: What's the Difference, and Which One Is Right for You?

 Advantages of duvets

 One duvet disadvantage is that some people find that the filling can shift around inside the cover, causing an uneven distribution of warmth.
 A quick shake and fluff can usually remedy this situation, though!

 A coverlet is a lighter type of blanket that’s usually either quilted or woven.
 It adds an extra touch of comfort and warmth to any bed.
 Traditionally, coverlets were designed as decorative layers to be placed over thicker bedspreads.
 They can also be used as main layers of bedding in their own right, especially during the warmer seasons.
 Coverlets are versatile pieces of bedding that work as folded decoration at the end of your bed, or as throws for your sofas or chairs.
 Because coverlets are so lightweight and cozy, you can also wrap up in one and take it with you from room to room, or to sit out by the fire.

 - Elegant appearance

 One downside of coverlets is that if you're the kind of person who feels cold even on relatively mild nights, a coverlet might not provide enough warmth to keep you toasty.

 Duvets vs. Coverlets

-No matter which options you choose, remember to select colors that reflect your individual style as you make your bedroom – and the rest of your home – into your own personal, peaceful oasis.
+We have luxury bedding of all types at Jennifer Adams Home.
+Duvet covers and coverlets, along with many other incredibly soft bedding choices among our many luxurious sets and collections.
+Remember to select colors that reflect your individual style as you make your bedroom – and the rest of your home – into your own personal, peaceful oasis.